 Departure from the hotel.
 Transfer to Chiquila port.
 Boarding the boats.
 On the way to Holbox we visit Isla de la passion, where we observe various species of plants and water birds nesting in the mangroves and lagoon: ibis, flamingos, pelicans and frigates.

 After reaching the port on the island of Holbox, we go to the restaurant, where we can enjoy the beautiful beach and swim.

 Lunch with fish and seafood is served at the restaurant.

 After lunch you have free time to explore the center of the island, take beautiful photos of famous murals and do some shopping.

 At the afternoon we go back to Chiquila and from there to the hotel.

 What to take with you:

 Sun protection, swimming suit, towel.
 Additional snacks and water.
 We recommend that visitors use eco-friendly sunblock, because this helps to preserve the environment.

-Price includes: transportation from / to the hotel, entrance fees, mask, tube and life jacket, guide, lunch, a bottle of water.
+Price includes: transportation from / to the hotel, entrance fees, bottle of water, lunch.